Into the Radius 2 on Steam - User reviews, Price & Information

 • Graphics: Nvidia RTX 2060

-• VR Support: OpenXR; Important Note: HTC Vive Wands Not Supported
+• VR Support: OpenXR required.
+Important Note: HTC Vive Wands and Windows Mixed Reality (WMR) devices are not supported.

 • Additional Notes: 72 Hz refresh rate recommended